 Armenia, a country located in the South Caucasus region, is an ancient civilisation where East meets West.
 For thousands of years Armenia has been at the forefront of agriculture and viniculture, being home to the world’s oldest winery, discovered in the “Areni-1” cave in Vayots Dzor (dating back to c.
 4100 BC), having domesticated wild almonds and being the first country to cultivate apricots (hence the Latin name “prunusarmeniaca”).

 For over 7,000 years, the tradition of gathering and blending wild herbs has been an integral part of daily life for the Armenian people.
 The methods of collection, processing and brewing have been passed down from generation to generation.
-Historically, an herbal tea would be brewed to share with family and friends at social gatherings.
+Historically, an herbal infusion would be brewed to share with family and friends at social gatherings.

 70 acres of forest has been leased from the Forestry Department of Armenia and protected from environmental pollution originating in human activity for over 20 years.